 Wedd control products are available in both liquid and granular form but what’s best often depends on the exact scenario.
 Another weed control tip, liquid is best for any post-emergent control that is required as it provides better coverage of leaf tissues.
 But granular pre-emergents are best when it comes to treating crabgrass.
 Your lawn care technician should be able to make the right choice between liquid or granular when the situation calls for it.

 A lawn care service that truly wants to get to the bottom of your weed control problem will return in between visits if weeds still aren’t properly controlled.
 This kind of lawn care company truly cares about its clients being happy with results and about building long-term relationships.

-7. Performing Enough Lawn Care Visits
+7. Performing Enough Lawn Care Treatments

 8. Focusing on Grass and Soil Health

 Weed control is so much more than just targeting weeds with product.
 That’s obviously important but you want a lawn care service that also focuses on good soil health with products like fertilizer and bio-stimulants that help grow a thick lawn.
 That’s because a thick lawn is a natural defense against weeds.
 A company that also performs services like soil testing and resulting limestone application is also beneficial since certain weeds thrive in low pH soil.